|

 - Use a smoke detector as your sounding device.

-- Use alternate escape routes from every room.
+- Practice alternate escape routes from every room.

 - Roll out of bed when you hear an alarm.